ljolliet/SpaceConquest/README.md

 #### Known flaws or bugs :
  - A planet cannot send ships when allied spaceships are in its orbit, so when allied spaceships fly near the planet, it is impossible to send spaceships.
  - There is the same problem with a planet receiving spaceships.
- - The game end when a player win, so when the human player looses, he has to see his ennemies take over the galaxy during approximately two minutes.
+ - The game end when a player win, so when the human player looses, he has to see his enemies take over the galaxy during approximately two minutes.

 #### Possible improvements :
  - Adding different types of spaceships. (advanced 21/12) **DONE**